-In the case of euro area countries our estimates also tend to uncover the anticipated negative link between price competitiveness (measured both using relative price of tradables and unit labor costs) and the current account:

-relative increases in prices tend to be associated with increasing current account deficits.11 The findings for euro area countries described above do not seem to carry over to our control group of other developed economies: for the latter the relation between external imbalances and price competitiveness tends to be small or insignificant, once cyclical factors are controlled for.
+In the case of euro area countries our estimates also tend to uncover the anticipated negative link between price competitiveness (measured both using relative price of tradables and unit labor costs) and the current account: relative increases in prices tend to be associated with increasing current account deficits.
+The findings for euro area countries described above do not seem to carry over to our control group of other developed economies: for the latter the relation between external inmbalances and price competitiveness tends to be small or insignificant, once cyclical factors are controlled for.

-Going back to the euro area countries, we observe the price effects on the current account appear to be quantitatively small and weakening over time.
+Going back to the euro area countries, we observe the price effects are on the current account appear to be quantitatively small and weakening over time.

-The use of the unit labor costs as the main measure of price competitiveness seems to improve the fit of the regression, specially during the euro area period.
-Our results seem to support the conclusion that absent any depreciation in the external value of the euro, the competitiveness problem of some euro area members arises from the inability of members to devaluate, and the correction of the external imbalances calls for a process of internal devaluation.12 As we have shown, the level of the relative price of tradable goods does not seem to be the key determinant of existing external imbalances.
+The use of the unit labor costs as the main measure of price competitiveness seems to improve the fit of the regression, specially during the euro-area period.
+Our results seem to support the conclusion that absent any depreciation in the external value of the euro, the competitiveness problem of some euro area members arises from the inability of members to devaluate, and the correction of the external imbalances calls for a process of internal devaluation.
+As we have shown, the level of the relative price of tradable goods does not seem to be the key determinant of existing external imbalances.

 Next we broaden the scope of the previous analysis and look at a larger set of factors that could explain the evolution of current account imbalances and its link to competitiveness.
 What are possible additional dimensions of competitiveness that one may want to incorporate into our analysis?
-Below we explore the explanatory power of the index of competitiveness constructed by World Economic Forum using a comprehensive set of variables (beyond relative prices or wages), and usually referred to as the Global Competitiveness Index (GCI).13 That variable has often been a tool when thinking about macroeconomic and institutional elements that are critical to understand the determinants of competitiveness and more broadly the growth process.14
+Below we explore the explanatory power of the index of competitiveness constructed by World Economic Forum using a comprehensive set of variables (beyond relative prices or wages), and usually referred to as the Global Competitiveness Index (GCI).
+That variable has often been as a tool when thinking about macroeconomic and institutional elements that are critical to understand the determinants of competitiveness and more broadly the growth process.

-The GCI is composed of 12 "pillars," all of which are widely accepted as being critical to economic growth.
-Using a combination of publicly available data and information provided in the Forum's Executive Opinion Survey-which provides qualitative information on difficult-to-measure concepts-these pillars are brought together into the index.
-Hence, the index covers aspects such as the quality of the macroeconomic environment, the state of a country's public and private institutions, the increasing importance of technology in the development process,
+The GCI is composed of twelve "pillars," all of which are widely accepted as being critical to economic growth.
+Using a combination of publicly available data and information provided in the Forum's Executive Opinion Survey-

-11Lane (2006) emphasizes the differential impact on the competitiveness of different euro area countries of changes in the external value of the euro, due to the diversity in the composition of trade partners.
+&lt;sup>12 Lane (2006) emphasizes the differential impact on the competitiveness of different euro area countries of changes in the external value of the euro, due to the diversity in the composition of trade partners.

-12Blanchard (2007) constitutes an early analysis on the different options that an euro area country like Portugal had to recover losses of competitiveness.
+&lt;sup>13 Blanchard (2007) constitutes an early analysis on the different options that an euro area country like Portugal had to recover losses of competitiveness.

-13Several regulation indices elaborated by the OECD could be used to assess the link between labor market regulation and good market regulations and external imbalances.
-The Doing Business indicators elaborated by the World Bank can also be used for this purpose.
+&lt;sup>14 Several regulation indexes elaborated by the OECD could be used to assess the link between labor market regulation and good market regulations and external imbalances.
+The Doing Business indicators elaborated by the World Bank can be also used for this purpose.
 As we discuss below, these aspects constitute key elements of the index elaborated by the World Economic Forum and some of them are assessed to analyze the robustness of our conclusions.

-14This index was elaborated by Xavier Sala-i-Martin and Elsa Artadi and published by the World Economic Forum, and it expands on two previously considered indices: The Growth Competitiveness Index and Business Competitiveness Index.
-For more details, see www.en.wikipedia.org/wiki/Global_Competitiveness_Report.
+&lt;sup>15 This index was elaborated by Xavier Sala-i-Martin and Elsa Artadi and published by the World Economic Forum, and it expands on two previously considered indexes: The Growth Competitiveness Index and Business Competitiveness Index.
+For more details, see http://en.wikipedia.org/wiki/Global\Competitiveness\Report.